 Content Model

 In Dune, content is files.
 There is no database.
-Pages live on the filesystem — either as named folders or as plain files in a directory.
+Pages live on the filesystem — as named folders or as plain files in a directory.

 content/